Electronic Information Center

 Walsh Library: Room 040 in the EIC has 3 individual stations for playback of VHS videotapes.
 DVDs and compact discs can be played on all computers in the EIC.
 All computers in the EIC are equipped with headphones.

-Quinn Library: The A/V room contains 2 stations for individual playback of VHS.videotapes.
-DVD and compact discs can be played on all computers in the A/V room.
+Quinn Library: The 2nd floor of Quinn contains 2 stations for individual playback of VHS tapes.
+DVD and compact discs can be played on all computers.

 EIC-TV Television Studios